derekwright29/Planet-Comparison/README.md

   Titan,
   Enceladus.

+To compile the program, simply call 'make' in your terminal and in the correct directory.
+This will create the executable file "planetcomp."

 An example call is like this:
-  ./planetcomp -d Ganymede OR
+  ./planetcomp -d Ganymede
-  ./planetcomp -m Uranus.
+  ./planetcomp -m Uranus

 Calls like these will print a usage messge and/or Earth's statistics ./planetcomp OR